Guaranteed Nonconvex Low-Rank Tensor Estimation via Scaled Gradient Descent: Numerical Experiments

-Next, we study the sensitivity of the comparisons with respect to the step sizes.
-Figure~\ref{fig:TCstepsize} illustrates the convergence speeds of ScaledGD and vanilla GD under different step sizes for tensor completion, where we run both algorithms for at most 300 iterations (the algorithm is terminated if the relative error exceeds $10^2$).
+Next, we study the sensitivity of the convergence behavior of ScaledGD with respect to the choice of the hyperparameters.
+We first examine the effect of $\zeta_1$ on the convergence speeds of ScaledGD and vanilla GD for tensor RPCA by fixing $\zeta_0 = 0.5$, $\eta = 0.5$, and $\rho = 0.95$.
+We run both algorithms for at most 300 iterations (the algorithm is terminated if the relative error exceeds $10^2$).
+As indicated in Figure~\ref{fig:TRPCAFFTzeta1} and Figure~\ref{fig:TRPCADCTzeta1}, ScaledGD achieves exact recovery over a wide range of $\zeta_1$ values, i.e., the relative error is always below $10^{-5}$ and the recovery performance remains unaffected by the condition number.
+In contrast, vanilla GD cannot achieve exact recovery when $\kappa$ gets large.
+Figure~\ref{fig:TCFFTstep} and Figure~\ref{fig:TCDCTstep} illustrate the convergence speeds of ScaledGD and vanilla GD under different step sizes for tensor completion, where we again run both algorithms for at most 300 iterations.
 It can be seen that ScaledGD outperforms vanilla GD over a large range of step sizes, even when the step size of vanilla GD is optimized for its performance.
-Hence, our choice of $\eta = 0.5$ in previous experiments for the comparison between ScaledGD and vanilla GD is reasonable.
+Hence, our choice of $\eta = 0.5$ in the previous tensor completion experiments for the comparison between ScaledGD and vanilla GD is reasonable.

 Finally, we examine the performance of ScaledGD for tensor RPCA and tensor completion under Gaussian noisy observations.
-We denote the signal-to-noise ratio as $\mathrm{SNR} \coloneq 10 \log_{10} \frac{\| \bcX{\star} \|_F^2}{n^3 \sigma_w^2}$ in dB.
+We denote the signal-to-noise ratio as $\mathrm{SNR} \coloneq 10 \log_{10} \frac{\| \bcX{\star} \|_F^2}{n^2 n_3 \sigma_w^2}$ in dB.
 We plot the relative error $\| \bcX_t - \bcX_{\star} \|_F / \| \bcX_{\star} \|_F$ with respect to the iteration count $t$ in Figure~\ref{fig:noisy} under the condition number $\kappa = 10$ and various $\mathrm{SNR} = 40, 60, 80\mathrm{dB}$.
 For tensor RPCA, ScaledGD achieves smaller error compared to vanilla GD.
 For tensor completion, both methods achieve the same statistical error eventually, but ScaledGD converges much faster.
 In addition, the convergence speeds of ScaledGD are irrespective of the noise levels.